 - Environment: Regional environmental issues (flora, fauna, land, air, water) such as resource and wildlife conservation, mitigation, reclamation, parkland improvements, or environmental education.

 - Financial Stability: Poverty, homelessness, housing, self-sufficiency, work/job training, and unique, rarely-offered programs targeting underserved populations including referral services, food/clothing collection/distribution, case management, mentoring programs.

 - Health: General health care, domestic violence, child abuse/parenting, substance abuse, suicide, disabilities, and wellness or recreation programs.

-- Rural Communities (Above and Beyond): Addresses critical needs in towns and unincorporated areas with a population less than 30,000.
+- Rural Communities: Addresses critical needs in towns and unincorporated areas with a population less than 30,000.
 Organizations which are based in urban areas, but provide services in rural areas, may apply, but the services covered by the grant request must be delivered exclusively in rural areas.

 Funding Minimums and Schedule

-IWCF considers funding requests for a minimum of $20,000 up to a maximum of $30,000 for Cultural Arts, Education, Environment, Financial Stability, and Health interest areas.
-IWCF considers funding requests for a minimum of $50,000 up to a maximum of $60,000 for the Rural Communities (Above and Beyond) interest area.
+IWCF considers funding requests for a minimum of $20,000 up to a maximum of $30,000 for all six interest areas.
 Projects may be funded over one or two years.
 We expect IWCF funds to be used during the year that you receive them.

 IWCF does not fund: